npsot_bluebonnet_full_color

 By Ernest Tremayne, Kerrville Chapter

-The Native Plant Society of Texas was founded April 25, 1981, at Texas Women’s University.
+The Native Plant Society of Texas was founded April 25, 1981, at Texas Woman’s University.
 “Texas Wildflower Day” was to be celebrated annually on the fourth Saturday of April by act of the Texas Legislature and signed by Gov. Bill Clements on April 27, 1981.
 Carroll Abbott was responsible for both.
 In 1983 he was honored by a joint session of the legislature, and in an unprecedented move for a former First Lady, his fellow wildflower enthusiast, Lady Bird Johnson, had requested the honor of being present and reading the resolution.

 It is a fascinating story.
 What shaped such a man?